Steven Zuber

-Steven Zuber (born 17 August 1991) is a Swiss professional footballer who plays as a winger for Greek Super League club AEK Athens and the Switzerland national team.
+Steven Zuber (born 17 August 1991) is a Swiss professional footballer who plays as a winger for Swiss Super League club Zürich and for the Switzerland national team.
+He also represented Switzerland at several youth international levels.

 Early life

 Steven Zuber was born on 17 August 1991 in Winterthur, Zürich, Switzerland to Walter and Susanne Zuber.
 He has five siblings: Melanie, Kevin, Severin, David, and Marvin.
 On 27 May 2015, he married his long-time girlfriend, Mirjana Vasović.

 Club career

 Grasshopper

 Zuber made his first-team debut for Grasshopper on 12 July 2008 in the Intertoto Cup second round, second leg match against KS Besa, where he came on as an 83rd-minute substitute.
 On 3 August, he made his first Swiss Super League appearance in a 1–1 draw with Vaduz.